MinaProtocol/mina/rfcs/0012-ban-scoring.md

 ## Prior art

-There is existing code in Coda to maintain a set of peers banned by IP address in `banlist_lib`.
+There is existing code in Mina to maintain a set of peers banned by IP address in `banlist_lib`.
 It will be superseded when this RFC and RFC 0010 are implemented.

 See the discussion above of how Bitcoin computes ban scores.